 ITIL Version 4

-ITIL V4 is an updated version of the ITIL V3 framework that incorporates enhanced competitive features that allow greater integration of IT service management with business objectives.
-ITIL V4 was launched in 2019.
-It aims to aid in developing a successful IT Service Management strategy by offering an effective end-to-end methodology for the design, delivery, and continuous improvement of technologically enabled goods and services.
+ITIL V4 is an updated version of the ITIL V3 framework that was launched in 2019.
+It incorporates enhanced competitive features that allow greater integration of IT service management with business objectives.
+ITIL V4 aims to aid in developing a successful IT Service Management strategy by offering an effective end-to-end methodology for designing, delivering, and continuously improving technologically enabled goods and services.

 ITIL V4 also gives businesses the information to solve emerging service management problems.
 It aids in unlocking the benefits of contemporary technology in an age of Agile, DevOps, Cloud, and constant change.
 The ITIL Service Value System (SVS) and the four dimensions model are the significant elements of ITIL V4.
 These dimensions are